 The only low point was Molly’s silly petulant overreaction to Jeff meeting his ex by chance at a party.
 But that’s par for the course in Hallmark romance.
 It’s a plus when it’s avoided.
 All in all, though, one of the best this year.**8 out of 10**

 Nothing.
 Happens.
 Move on, Nothing to see here unless you are a Ryan Paevey fan, which on the strength of his charming performance in Unleashing Mr. Darcy, I am.
 Jen Lilley, the actress who plays the female lead is very pretty with huge eyes.
 Huge.
 Unfortunately, her performance is distracting to the max.
 I might attribute this to the vapid script, but she has a smile plastered on her face throughout the movie, usually accompanied by an irritating titter.
-Someone should do a spread sheet on how often she completes a sentence by tittering.
+Someone should do a spreadsheet on how often she completes a sentence by tittering.
 I doubt it was scripted.
 I understand her embarrassment, but she made a bad movie worse.
-Add to this, instead of real scenery we get fake back drops that look like they have been painted on velvet by Thomas Kinkade.
+Add to this, instead of real scenery we get fake backdrops that look like they have been painted on velvet by Thomas Kinkade.
 I gave it a 4 due entirely to Ryan Paevey’s futile efforts.
 Choose better next time, Dude.
 My patience will not last forever. **4 stars out of 10**

-This one started out pretty promisingly: Cute heroine, and appealing, yet not too handsome to be real, hero, and a great paring of Lindsay Wagner (the Bionic Woman) and Lee Majors ($6,000,000 man) as the older secondary love interests.
+This one started out pretty promisingly: Cute heroine, and appealing, yet not too handsome to be real, hero, and a great pairing of Lindsay Wagner (the Bionic Woman) and Lee Majors ($6,000,000 man) as the older secondary love interests.
 It also had a hiss-worthy evil rival for the hero’s affection.
 It did devolve as it went on, though.
-There was just no reason for the cute vet and the worthy owner of the animal shelter not to be together before the movie was half-way through.
+There was just no reason for the cute vet and the worthy owner of the animal shelter not to be together before the movie was halfway through.
 The TV reporter rival was thoroughly unpleasant all the way through to absolutely everyone, including the hero.
-He had an instant rapport with our vet, lots in common, and were childhood sweethearts.
+He had an instant rapport with our vet, lots in common, and they were childhood sweethearts.
 The mean girl did not even like dogs!
 And didn’t even bother to pretend!
 There was a lame filler inserted that was supposed to keep the soulmates apart and for the movie to get to the end of two hours.
 The evil one gets him a prestigious national job of his dreams.
 But it was all a lie to try to get him to New York and was quickly exposed.
-The whole thing just lost steam less than half way through, and was artificially padded in order to make it last longer.
+The whole thing just lost steam less than halfway through and was artificially padded in order to make it last longer.
 Would have been a better segment on Love American Style or The Love Boat.**5 stars out of 10**